University of Chile

 The University of Chile (Universidad de Chile) is a public research university in Santiago, Chile.
 It was founded on November 19, 1842, and inaugurated on September 17, 1843.
-It is the oldest in the country.
+It is the oldest university in the country.
 It was established as the continuation of the former colonial Royal University of San Felipe (1738) (Spanish: Real Universidad de San Felipe), and has a rich history in academic, scientific and social outreach.
 The university seeks to solve national and regional issues and to contribute to the development of Chile.
-It is recognized as one of the best universities in Latin America for its leadership and innovation in science, technology, social sciences, and arts through the functions of creation, extension, teaching, and research.

 Its five campuses comprise more than 3.1 km2 of research buildings, health care centers, museums, theaters, observatories, and sports infrastructure.
 The institution has more than 40,000 undergraduate and graduate students, offering more than 60 different bachelor and professional degrees, 38 doctoral programs and 116 master programs.

 Notable alumni include Nobel laureates Pablo Neruda and Gabriela Mistral, twenty-one Chilean presidents including the current president Gabriel Boric, and two presidents from other countries (Mexico and Ecuador).

 Rankings and quality accreditation

-The QS University Ranking ranks the University of Chile as the fourth in Latin America and 180 in the world for year 2021.
+The QS University Ranking ranks the University of Chile as 139 in the world for year 2025.
 The school boasts an outstanding 100 points in both Academic and Employer Reputation categories.
 The world ranking of universities, elaborated by Shanghai JiaoTong University (China) and the European Union based on research sciences indicators, places it among the 400 best universities in the world.
 SCImago Institutions Rankings (SIR) makes a characterization of institutions based on research, innovation and visibility on the web, and in 2017 report on investigation, which included more than 4,500 institutions of higher education and other centers in the world, the University of Chile ranked first in Chile, 10 in Latin America and 424 in the world.

 Another study which highlights the performance of this institution is the Ranking Web of Universities (Webometrics), which measures the presence and impact on the web of over 11,000 universities and qualifies this college as leader of the country, six in Latin America and 371 worldwide.

 In the 2016 version of the ranking made by AméricaEconomía, University of Chile was ranked first in Chile with the top rating in quality indicators of research, accreditation, infrastructure and inclusion.